You’ve decided to start your own blog. You may have already purchased a domain name and installed WordPress. Hopefully my step-by-step guide helped.

 But nobody shows up.

 Successful blogging is not only about publishing a post.
 Installing WordPress is just a first, small step on the road.
 There’s a lot more groundwork to be done.

 Let’s look at this to-do list I go through as soon as I install a new WordPress blog.
 Implement the following must-have elements in order to launch your new blog with a bang and make it awesome for your visitors.

 Replace the default “Admin” user account

 (In Users > Your Profile)

-- You don’t want “Admin” to be the name of the author in the byline of the posts you publish
+WordPress comes with a default username.
+You should not use it as it is not personal.
+You don’t want “Admin” to be the name of the author in the byline of the posts you publish.

 Activate comment spam blocker